tomy2105/KnowledgeNotes/cloud/google.md

 #### Cloud Endpoints

-An API management gateway that helps develop, deploy, and manage APIs (OpenAPI or gRPC) on any Google Cloud backend.
+An API management gateway that helps develop, deploy, and manage APIs (OpenAPI or gRPC) on any Google Cloud backend (*no external/on-premise endpoints*).
 Provides functionality to protect and monitor public APIs, control who has access, using, for example, Auth0 and validate every call with a JSON Web Token signed with the service account private key.

 Backend can be:
 - App Engine